k2-fsa/sherpa-ncnn/python-api-examples/README.md

 ## speech-recognition-from-microphone-with-endpoint-detection.py

-Like `speech-recognition-from-microphone.py`, but it also enables endpoint detection.
+Similar to `speech-recognition-from-microphone.py` but it also enables endpoint detection.

+You can find a video demo about this file at <https://www.bilibili.com/video/BV1eK411y788>